temporalio/documentation/blog/2022-03-24-web-v2-beta-announcement.md

 We snuck in some new features along the way.
 In addition to a fresh look and feel, you'll notice that it's easier to see whether you're using a [Data Converter](https://docs.temporal.io/docs/concepts/what-is-a-data-converter/).
 We store filter settings and queries in the URL.
 This means that sharing what you're currently looking at with your team is as easy as sharing a link.

 The new user interface will eventually be the default experience for working with Temporal in the browser.
-In the mean time, we'd love for you to try it out as we continue to iterate on it.
+In the meantime, we'd love for you to try it out as we continue to iterate on it.
 Taking the new UI for a spin is incredibly easy.
-If you pull down the latest version of Temporal’s [docker-compose](https://github.com/temporalio/docker-compose), it’s already running alongside the current UI but on Port 8080.
+If you pull down the latest version of Temporal’s [docker-compose](https://github.com/temporalio/docker-compose), it’s already running alongside the current UI but on port 8080.

 ![Event Full View](https://user-images.githubusercontent.com/251000/160000081-77f1b8b8-2c60-44b4-ab41-7461bcf9b558.png)